 Quality control procedures are intended to maintain the quality of the bridge load ratings and are usually performed continuously within the load rating teams/units.
-The LRE and LRR shall satisfy the requirements of Section 2.2, Qualifications and Responsibilities.
-Upon completion of the load rating, the initials of the LRR shall be placed on every sheet of the calculations.
+The LRE and LRR shall satisfy the requirements of Section 1.5, Qualifications and Responsibilities.
+Upon completion of the load rating quality process, the initials of the LRR and the date of the LRR's review shall be placed on every sheet of the calculations.
+Initials of the LRE, or other engineers assisting in the performance of the load rating (see Section 1.5), and the date of calculation creation shall also be placed on every sheet of the calculations.
 Failure to do this will be grounds for rejection of the submittal by NJTA.

 In accordance with Section 7.e (Load Rating Quality Control) of the Authority's Bridge Inspection Program Quality Management Plan (latest version), upon completion of the load rating review, the LRR shall complete a QCF-3 form (Consultant Load Rating Checklist) to include with the load rating submission.
+The completed QCF-3 form shall be uploaded to AssetWise Inspections (formerly InspectTech) as a stand-alone file.
+This form is not required to be completed by design consultants.